 Frustrating, isn’t it?

 Your instinct may be to talk about design integrity, being search-engine friendly, or compliance with web standards.
-Remember, she’s in the insurance, hardware, or accounting business.
+But your client isn’t a techie (that’s why you are at an impasse in the first place).
+She’s in the insurance, hardware, or accounting business.
 She’s not a graphic designer or a Web developer, and doesn’t speak “design.”